A1 road (Great Britain): A1 Morpeth to Ellingham

 The announcement then said that the road from Morpeth to Ellingham would be upgraded to dual carriageway.
 The selection of the preferred route was scheduled for the year 2017, with construction due to begin in 2019.
-In response to questions regarding transport in the north, Highways England stated that a new dual carriageway section between Morpeth and Fenton and also that of Alnwick to Ellingham would start in 2021 with full opening in 2023.
+In response to questions regarding transport in the north, Highways England stated that a new dual carriageway section between Morpeth and Felton and also that of Alnwick to Ellingham would start in 2021 with full opening in 2023.
 However in June 2022 UK government minister Grant Shapps delayed a decision about a Development Consent Order signing off on National Highways' plans until December 2022.

 A1 North of Ellingham

 Measures were also announced to enhance the performance and safety of the A1 north of Ellingham to include three sections of climbing lanes, five junctions with improved right turn refuges, and better crossing facilities for pedestrians and cyclists.
 Start of construction is scheduled for 2018.